kbuzard-SU/gradualism/2020_Winter_RA_Report_Gonzalez.md

 Completed 5 hours

+The following items are to be completed in the coming days:
-- Continue with accuracy check
+- Continue with accuracy check of Geneva1 (Here I am looking for errors in the coding of this schedule)
 - Begin Smooth Hawley

 ## Tuesday, Dec.
 29

 ### Overview

-- Continue accuracy check for Geneva1
+Today's work continues the accuracy check for Geneva1 (Here I am looking for errors in the coding of this schedule)

 ### Relevant Notes: